MoveOn: History

 MoveOn started in 1998 as an e-mail group, MoveOn.org, created by software entrepreneurs Joan Blades and Wes Boyd, the married cofounders of Berkeley Systems.
 They started by passing around a petition asking Congress to "Censure President Clinton and Move On to Pressing Issues Facing the Nation", as opposed to impeaching him.
 The one-sentence petition, passed around by email, gathered half a million signatures, making it one of the first "viral" email-based petitions.
-It did not dissuade the House of Representatives from impeaching the President.
+It did not manage to dissuade the House of Representatives from impeaching the President.
 The couple went on to start similar campaigns calling for arms inspections rather than an invasion of Iraq, and campaign finance reform.

 Opposing Clinton's impeachment

 The MoveOn.org domain name was registered on September 18, 1998, following the September 11, 1998, release of the Independent Counsel Starr Report.
 The MoveOn website was launched initially to oppose the Republican-led effort to impeach Clinton.
 Initially called "Censure and Move On", it invited visitors to add their names to an online petition stating that "Congress must Immediately Censure President Clinton and Move On to pressing issues facing the country."

 The founders were computer entrepreneurs Joan Blades and Wes Boyd, the married cofounders of Berkeley Systems, an entertainment software company known for the flying toaster screen saver and the popular video game series You Don't Know Jack.
 After selling the company in 1997, Blades and Boyd became concerned about the level of "partisan warfare in Washington" following revelations of President Bill Clinton's affair with Monica Lewinsky.